pm98zz-c/tT/README.md

 ## Redmine integration
 You can enable pulling tasks from a Redmine server by entering credentials in the Edit > Preferences panels.
 Note this is uni-directional and only pulls the issues from Redmine for auto-completion.
 It does NOT create time entries from local records.

+You have to generate an API token from your profile (/my/account) on your Redmine instance.